populse/populse_mia/docs/source/installation/linux_installation.rst

         pip3 install traits==5.2.0 --user # The traits librairy is not yet installed Pip3 install --force-reinstall traits==5.2.0 --user  # The traits librairy is already installed

 * If, in spite of that, you observe an ImportError exception at launch ...
-Well ... you will have to install the concerned library (see the two steps above).
+Well ... you will have to install the involved library (see the two steps above).
 In this case, please send us a message (populse-support@univ-grenoble-alpes.fr) so that we can update the list of third party libraries needed to run populse_mia properly.

-* At the first launch in developer mode, the populse_mia's `configuration.yml file is not yet parameterised and a window will open ... documentation to be continued about this point
+* At the first launch in developer mode, the populse_mia's `configuration.yml` file is not yet parameterised and a window will open ... ``documentation to be continued about this point``

 How to contribute to the populse_mia package?
 =============================================